Quality Area 5 – Relationships with children

 Identity: A child’s place in the world – Children’s Services Central

-Planning and strategies to promote positive behaviour (babies to five years): Self-guided learning package – Community Child Care Victoria
+Child-centred curriculum planning (Birth–5 years) Self-guided learning package – Community Child Care Victoria

 Planning and strategies to promote positive behaviour (5–12 years): Self-guided learning package – Community Child Care Victoria